 New York, June 26 - 27, 2018

-We are very please to announce that Sara Kay, Founder and Chairman of the Board of Directors of the Professional Organization of Women in the Arts, is the keynote speaker for the second day of the conference on 27 June.
+Keynote speaker at the Conference was Sara Kay, Founder and Chairman of the Board of Directors of the Professional Organization of Women in the Arts.

 Mapping the Void: Agency of Women within Dynastic Strategies Between the Thirteen and Sixteenth Centuries